9/4/19 – 4.56 miles

 Mag as always, makes friends with a little toad.
 I think it’s a Fowler’s toad.

-Back at White Hall I want to point out the antique store and the conveniently located Post Office.
+Back at White Hall I would like to point out to everyone the antique store and the conveniently located Post Office.

 So yet again my ResQwalk shows 4.56 miles vs. AllTrails 5.2 miles.
 The only thing both agrees on is the time….two and a half hours.